Sciatic nerve: first aid for sciatic pain

 What exercises help for sciatica?

-Generally the pain fully disappears: at the quickest after a few days, at the longest after a few weeks.
-Once the painful phase has passed, active prevention is important in order to lower the risk of recurrence.
-It's particularly important to focus on building up the bod's core muscles and to strengthen the muscle groups that tend to get neglected on an everyday basis.
-It's also worth consulting a physiotherapist or sports therapist on how to reverse any muscular imbalances in your back, posterior or leg muscles.
+It's particularly important to focus on building up the body's core muscles and to strengthen the muscle groups that tend to get neglected in day-to-day life.
+It's also worth consulting a physiotherapist or sports therapist on how to reverse any muscular imbalances in your back, pelvis or leg muscles.

 Stretching the gluteal muscles